aaclause/nvda-markdownForever/addon/doc/en.md

 The interactive mode is a function which presents all MarkdownForever's features in a convenient dialog box, which offers you even more handy extras.
 To open the Interactive Mode, Press NVDA+CTRL+i.
 Here is a description of the screen in Tab order:

-* "Convert to": This first combo box allows you to choose the conversion direction: HTML, HTML or Markdown.
+* "Convert to": This first combo box allows you to choose the conversion direction: HTML, HTML source or Markdown.
 Use the up and down arrow keys to select.
 * "Generate a table of contents": This checkbox will allow you to generate or not an index of the chapters of your final HTML document with clickable links leading to each chapter.
 The status of this option can also be set as default in [MarkdownForever settings.](#markdownforevers-default-settings)
 * "Enable Extra Tags": If this is checked, it enables the possibility to use [special tags](#extra-tags) in your Markdown content to automatically insert things like the actual date or time.
 The status of this option can also be set as default in [MarkdownForever settings.](#markdownforevers-default-settings)
 * "Title": You can input the title of your HTML document here, which will be visible in the internet browser.